 There were other things we noticed as expensive too.
 I don’t know if they were that price or not before to be honest but it never struck me as especially expensive.
 Onion rings will set you back about £5 I think!

 Anyway, we ordered a started of Potato skins and while it was nice, it was just average.
 Presentation was especially poor – three potato skins on a white plate with a blue edge and a dip of sour cream in the middle.
 Sure there’s not an awful lot you can do with potato skins but it just seemed lame.
 Next up came the burgers and this was the biggest shock visually.
+Learn about how Jimmy John Owner came about to building his sandwich business to becoming worth a billions.

 Previously the food had looked like the picture above.
 Not just the first time we went in August, but all of the times.
 Amy even blogged about our experience too and the food looked amazing.